iterative/ldb-resources/README.md

 ### How LDB works

 LDB indexes immutable storage locations and notes all unique data objects along with their associated annotations (if present).
 This index can then be queried to construct datasets that work like collections of sparse pointers into the storage.
-Note that LDB does not save data objects internally, and relies on persistent storage locations to serve (instantiate) the datasets for training.
+Note that LDB does not save data objects internally, and relies on persistent storage locations to serve (instantiate) the datasets in the future (for training and examination).

 ![ldb-intro](images/ldb-struct.png)

 The main use case for LDB is to create and maintain persistent collections of cloud-based objects.
-These collections (datasets) are defined by some logical criteria (e.g. annotated with a certain class, created at given time, contains a given number of event instances, etc).
+These collections (datasets) are filled by logical queries into the index or other datasets (e.g. samples annotated with a certain class, created at given time, contains a given number of event instances, etc).

 These datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.

-Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the model workspace and compiles linked annotations.
-Since storage is immutable and all dataset membership state is kept within LDB, the workspace can be safely erased after the experiment is complete.
+Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the data workspace and compiles the linked annotations.
+Since storage is immutable and all dataset state is kept within LDB, this workspace can be safely erased after the experiment is complete.

 ## Quick Start
 Please refer to [LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed discussion of the Data-driven AI methodology.

 **LDB instance** is a persistent structure where all information about known objects, labels and datasets is being stored.
 A private LDB instance will be created automatically in the `~/.ldb` directory the first time an LDB dataset is created or an LDB query is run.
 To set up a shared LDB instance for a team or organization, please follow [LDB team setup](documentation/Quick-start-teams.md).

-Whenever a new dataset is required or an existing dataset needs an update, it must first be staged in the model workspace.
-Staging does not automatically instantiate the dataset, but creates a draft state of the dataset membership info and all metadata:
+Whenever a new dataset is required or an existing dataset needs an update, it must first be staged in the data workspace.
+Staging does not automatically instantiate the dataset, but creates a draft state of the dataset membership info and all metadata.
+LDB prefixes all dataset names with `ds:`

 ### Stage a new dataset